rionugroho21/news-admin-vue/README.md

 # news-crud-vue

-> CRUD with Vue and Firebase
+> CRUD with Bootstrap, Vue, Vuex and Firebase

 ## Build Setup